National Gallery Prague

 Our cooperation

-We have been a stable and longstanding partner of Czech art and culture.
-It is an honour for us to support the best in their respective fields.
-We truly appreciate the work of the National Gallery Prague that has and believe that, through our partnership, we can bring the art world closer to the general public.
+We have been a stable partner of Czech art and culture for a long time.
+We fell honoured to support the best in their respective fields.
+We truly appreciate National Gallery Prague’s work and believe that, through our partnership, we can bring the world of art closer to the public.

 About our partner

-The National Gallery Prague is a public organisation that manages the largest fine art collections in the Czech Republic.
-This second oldest European gallery – after the Louvre – is one of the most prominent galleries in Europe.
-Its collections comprise masterpieces of the Czech and international fine art, presented in beautiful historical buildings: Convent of St. Agnes of Bohemia, Kinský Palace, Salm Palace, Schwarzenberg Palace, Sternberg Palace, Wallenstein Riding School and the Trade Fair Palace.
+National Gallery Prague is a state-owned organisation that manages the largest visual art collections in the Czech Republic.
+This second oldest European gallery, after the Louvre, is one of the most prominent art galleries in Europe.
+Its collections comprise many masterpieces of Czech and the world’s visual art, which are displayed in beautiful historical buildings: The Convent of St Agnes of Bohemia, the Kinsky Palace, the Salm Palace, the Schwarzenberg Palace, the Sternberg Palace, the Waldstein Riding School, and the Trade Fair Palace.

 Get a glimpse of the National Gallery with Ben Cristovao